 Over time we have found that the approach to ISEE test preparation that works best for families and students is one that allows for incremental improvements over time.
 We always start with diagnostic testing so that our recommendations are individualized, and we recommend this planning begin in January, February or March prior to the upcoming admissions season.
 We need this runway to effectively plan and implement both grade level and above grade level instruction in all areas of the test, including Verbal Reasoning (vocabulary development), Reading Comprehension, Quantitative Reasoning, Math Achievement, and 5-paragraph essay writing.
 ISEE preparation provides ample opportunity for enhancing executive function skills, such as planning with the end in mind, managing time more effectively, initiating and completing tasks, and controlling impulses and emotions.

 Cramming for the ISEE is not effective.
-Taking the long-view for test preparation–making it a marathon, not a sprint–allows each student to adjust his/her pace based on numerous factors, such as diagnostic results, learning style, previous experiences, family and school commitments, and time for practice, practice, practice.
-Taking a longer-term approach allows each student to internalize the grade level material covered in his/her classroom and during test preparation sessions and firmly establish the building blocks to move towards mastery of above grade level material.
+Taking the long-view for test preparation–making it a marathon, not a sprint–allows each student to adjust their pace based on numerous factors, such as diagnostic results, learning style, previous experiences, family and school commitments, and time for practice, practice, practice.
+Taking a longer-term approach allows each student to internalize the grade level material covered in their classroom and during test preparation sessions and firmly establish the building blocks to move towards mastery of above grade level material.
 Many of our students have commented that due to ISEE test preparation with My Learning Springboard faculty they feel better prepared for their school work and more confident when new material is introduced, especially in mathematics.
-This extended time frame for test preparation allows for true content mastery and creates a much better long-term value for students and families engaged in the process.By Brad Hoffman, CEO and Educational Consultant, and Laurie Gross, Executive Director and Learning Specialist
+This extended time frame for test preparation allows for true content mastery and creates a much better long-term value for students and families engaged in the process.By Brad Hoffman, Board Certified Educational Planner and Learning Specialist, and Laurie Gross, Reading Specialist and Special Educator.